K3MSB

 Heathkit DX-60B

 I received the DX-60B around 2021 from Ken N3CU.
-This transmitter, along with an HR-10B receiver, and HB VFO were Ken's novice radios in 1972.
+This transmitter, along with an HR-10B receiver and home-brew (HB) VFO, were Ken's novice radios in 1972.
 After sitting in his attic unused for decades, he didn't want them to deteriorate and wanted them to go to a good home.
+Here's the radio as received:

-Yeah, the VFO is a true Frankenstein, but remember it was built by two 19 year old hams back in “the day”...... and it worked well for Ken for several years!
+Remember it was built by two 19 year old hams back in 'the day'...... and it worked well for Ken for several years!
+To say 'Good job' would be an understatement!

 Since I have an HG-10B I didn't plan on using the HB VFO and it sits untouched.
 The tube compliment is an OA2, 6AU6, and 6U8.
 The 6AU6 is probably the oscillator and the 6U8 a buffer stage.
-I originally thought this wasn't worth restoring, but I suspect if I search the ARRL handbooks from the early 1970's I may find the schematics!
-Who knows.....
+Ken said the VFO derived power from the DX-60B, so I'm not sure what the filter choke is for.

 I decided to return the transmitter to stock configuration so began the process of removing non standard wiring, repairing solder connections and general repair/clean up.